Yamagata

 Having built close, exclusive relationships with local Yamagata artisans and businesses for the last five years, this small tour operator has leveraged their network to launch ‘Old Side of Yamagata,’ a series of tours across Yamagata and Murayama cities with a focus on immersive, hands-on cultural experiences unique to the region, including traditional crafts.
 There are few better ways to learn about a craft than through small-scale guided workshops, as they help contextualise and humanise the experience.

-“Our goal is for guests to feel that they are experiencing Japan alongside a friend or family member who lives here in Japan and is giving them an exclusive inside experience,” says Hidden Japan CEO Saori Yamashina.
+“Our goal is for guests to feel that they are experiencing Japan alongside a friend or family member who lives here and is giving them an exclusive inside experience,” says Hidden Japan CEO Saori Yamashina.

 We recently tried out several craft experiences alongside Yamashina in Yamagata.
 These three weren’t just fun, but felt especially meaningful, as though we’d forged our own links to centuries of history.
 Why not check them out if you’re heading north?